codeceptjs/codeceptjs-resemblehelper/README.md

      */
     async seeVisualDiff(baseImage, options) {}
 ```
-Second one is the `seeVisualDiffForElement` which basically compares elements on the screenshot, Selector for element must be provided
+Second one is the `seeVisualDiffForElement` which basically compares elements on the screenshot, selector for element must be provided.

 It is exactly same as `seeVisualDiff` function, only an additional `selector` CSS|XPath|ID locators is provided
 ```js